boots-edu/textbook/source/original/week4.md

 __Classes__  allow us to combine data and methods into a grouping or  _class_  and use that grouping as a data type in our programs\.

-Note that we don’t need to know how the line is represented to use this method\.
-If we have a line and want it’s length\, we simply call the getLength method\.
+Note that we don't need to know how the line is represented to use this method\.
+If we have a line and want it's length\, we simply call the getLength method\.

 let myLine:Line=new Line\(pt1\,pt2\,c1\);